Nonexempt Guidelines

 Process:

-• The office of Compensation and Classification reviews and evaluates reclass requests.
+- The office of Classification and Compensation reviews and evaluates reclass requests.
 A compensation representative may request additional information, depending on the individual clarity, characteristics, and circumstances of the reclassification request.
-Once the evaluation has been completed, the position is approved in eTerp by the office Compensation and Classification.
+Once the evaluation has been completed, the position is approved in eTerp by the office Classification and Compensation.

-• Job reclass decisions may be effective retroactive to the date the request for review was received in the office of Compensation and Classification.
+- Job reclass decisions may be effective retroactive to the date the request for review was received in the office of Classification and Compensation.

 Salary Setting